-The Board of Trustees approves expenditures for specific grant programs in support of The Trust's mission.
+The Board of Trustees approves expenditures for specific community partnerships and grants in support of The Trust's mission.
 Grant expense is recognized when The Trust identifies a grantee and awards a grant contract.
 Grants authorized but unpaid at year-end are reported as liabilities in accordance with GAAP.
 Grants scheduled for payments more than one year in the future are discounted using an appropriate interest rate.